 Cat dandruff is not typically caused by parasites.
 It is often the result of dry skin, poor grooming habits, allergies, or underlying medical conditions.
 However, parasites such as fleas or mites can cause skin irritation and contribute to dandruff-like symptoms.

 What are home remedies for cats with dandruff?

 Some home remedies for cats with dandruff include regular brushing, providing a humid environment, using coconut oil sparingly, and incorporating omega-3 fatty acid supplements into their diet.
 However, it's essential to consult with your veterinarian before trying any home remedies.

 Yes, cats can experience dandruff more frequently in the winter due to the dry indoor air.
 The lack of humidity can contribute to dry skin and increased flaking.
 Providing a humid environment and following proper grooming practices can help alleviate winter-related dandruff.

 Can cats give dandruff to humans?

 Most of the causes of dandruff in cats cannot be passed to humans.
-Fleas will bite humans, and some mites, including Sarcoptes (scabies), can infect both humans and cats.
-However, neither of these commonly causes dandruff in humans.
+Fleas will bite humans, and some mites, including Sarcoptes (scabies), can infect humans and cats.
+However, neither of these common causes dandruff in humans.